CLINTON-KWAKU-AGYEMANG/project_works/README.md

 # project_works
-Data science projects i have worked on and copied are hosted here
+Data science projects i have worked on are hosted here